Multiple Languages, Same Voice Actor

 - Shiratori Emiko sang the theme song, "Melodies of Life" for Final Fantasy IX both in English and in Japanese.

-- Utada Hikaru sang the theme songs for the first two Kingdom Hearts games both in English and in Japanese.
+- Utada Hikaru sang the theme songs for Kingdom Hearts 1 and 2 in both Japanese and English.

 - In the Mainland Chinese dub of Overwatch, Mei's English voice actress reprises her role in Mandarin.
 Chloé Hellings also voices Widowmaker in both the French and English version of the game, as she's of both nationalities.